ychang21/Bamazon/README.md

 # Bamazon

-##This is a node app with an Amazon-like storefront using MYSQL.
+### This is a node app with an Amazon-like storefront using MYSQL.

-###The app can take in orders from customers and deplete stock from the store's inventory.
+### The app can take in orders from customers and deplete stock from the store's inventory.

-###The manager can view inventory available for sale, view low inventory, add to the inventory stock, and add a new item to the inventory list.
+### The manager can view inventory available for sale, view low inventory, add to the inventory stock, and add a new item to the inventory list.

+## Instructions and Screenshots

 ###Below are the screen shots and explanations of how the app works